 - Water Quality

 - Special Analysis tools

 - Fire flow analysis

 - Pipe criticality

 - Cost analysis

 - Shutdown planning

 - Flushing analysis

+- Water hammer analysis

-Activating/de-activating the menus is done from the Setup window under the Modules editor as seen in Figure 10.2.
-When the different module options are activated, the corresponding tables will be added in the Setup view.
+Activating/de-activating the menus is done from the Setup window under the Model type editor as seen in Figure 10.2.
+When the different modules are activated, the corresponding menus will be added in the Setup view.